import-js/eslint-plugin-import/docs/rules/dynamic-import-chunkname.md

 # import/dynamic-import-chunkname

+💡 This rule is manually fixable by [editor suggestions](https://eslint.org/docs/latest/use/core-concepts#rule-suggestions).

 <!-- end auto-generated rule header -->

 This rule reports any dynamic imports without a webpackChunkName specified in a leading block comment in the proper format.